 The most significant observance on Jyeshtha Purnima is Vat Purnima, a women's vrata in which married women perform puja at a banyan tree (वट वृक्ष, vata vriksha).
 The vrata draws its meaning from the story of Savitri and Satyavan, told in the Mahabharata (Vana Parva, chapters 293-299).
 Satyavan, whose death was foretold by the sage Narada, died under a banyan tree.
 Savitri followed Yama, the god of death, and through her devotion, wisdom, and persistence - she argued with Yama himself and found his logic unable to contain her love - she won her husband back to life.

 The banyan tree in this story is not incidental.
-The vata, with its aerial roots descending from branches back into the earth, is a traditional symbol of the cycle of life, death, and renewal — roots that become trunks, trunks that root again.
-Saturn, the planet most associated with death, time, and the continuity of karma across lifetimes, has a strong presence in Jyeshtha (which falls between Scorpio and Sagittarius and draws some of the same deep energy as that boundary).
-The vrata of Vat Purnima is, in this reading, a defiant act of sattva against tamasic inevitability — love persisting past the point where the calendar says it should have ended.
+The vata, with its aerial roots descending from branches back into the earth, is a traditional symbol of the cycle of life, death, and renewal - roots that become trunks, trunks that root again.
+The story already places the vrata under the shadow of Yama, time, and mortality.
+In this reading, Vat Purnima becomes a defiant act of sattva against tamasic inevitability: love persisting past the point where the calendar says it should have ended.

 For Muhurta purposes, Jyeshtha Purnima is a day of deep vrata energy.
 It is not generally recommended for joyful celebrations or new beginnings.
 Its power is in long-commitment observances - fidelity vows renewed, marriages honoured over time, the kind of sadhana that asks for endurance rather than brilliance.